When creating an email mailing list, there is a feature you should consider using: the double opt-in.

 - Your list size does not tell you if you are a good person, or if you are worthy of the best things in life.

 - People who don’t opt-in or who unsubscribe are not rejecting you personally; they’re probably just getting too much email and want to cut back, or they’re not interested in the topic any longer.

 - People who DO optin are saying, “Yes, I like what you have to say and would like more of it.”

-- Many business owners have excellent revenue numbers with lists under 3,000 people, especially if these are your perfect target audience.
+- Many business owners have excellent revenue numbers with lists under 3,000 people — especially if these folks are your perfect target audience.

-- What counts is the relationship you have with your subscribers, and what strategic marketing you do with your list. 🙂
+- Above all, what really counts is this: the relationship you have with your subscribers, and what strategic marketing you do with your list. 🙂